Abtaal2003/deep-dives/tooling/uv-project-lifecycle.md

 - **Constraints are not versions.** `requests>=2.32.0` describes a *set* of acceptable releases, not one release.
 Two people running `uv sync` six months apart both satisfy that constraint and both get different code.
 Reproducibility needs a single answer, and a constraint cannot provide one.
 - **Transitive dependencies are recorded nowhere else.** `uv add requests` writes exactly one line into `pyproject.toml`, yet installing it pulls in `certifi`, `idna`, `urllib3`, and more.
 Those indirect packages are the ones most likely to break you — and the recipe has no record that they even exist. `uv.lock` names every one at an exact version.
-- **A lockfile carries hashes.** Entries record what a package's contents should be, which is why `uv export` can emit a hash-checked `requirements.txt`, and why a corrupted or tampered download fails the install instead of quietly running.
+- **A lockfile carries hashes.** The `sdist` and `wheels` digests above record what each artifact's contents must be, which is why `uv export` can emit a hash-checked `requirements.txt`, and why a corrupted or tampered download fails the install instead of quietly running.

 The one-line version: `pyproject.toml` can tell you what a project wants, and only `uv.lock` can reproduce what it had.